-The services of an AIHA accredited laboratory will be employed by the VA to perform analysis for the PCM air samples.
-The accredited laboratory shall be successfully participating in the AIHA Proficiency Analytical Testing (PAT) program.
+The services of a NYSDOH ELAP accredited laboratory will be employed by the VPIH/CIH to perform analysis for the PCM air samples.
 Samples will be sent daily by the VPIH/CIH so that verbal/faxed reports can be received within 24 hours.
 A complete record, certified by the laboratory, of all air monitoring tests and results will be furnished to the VA's representative and the Contractor.